 What Does It Really Mean to Live Off the Grid?

 I will start from scratch to give you a great insight into this unique way of living.
-The first thing you should know is what it is and how do you live off the grid?
+The first thing you should know is what it is and how you live off the grid.

 Well, to make it simple, as long as you get your electricity from the central power station, then you’re still in the grid.
 But living off the grid is entirely the opposite, which means that you’re not on the city’s network at all.
 Hence, you will need to generate your own electrical energy and have a distinct water supply away from the central flow that comes from the city.